 Could I Claim Compensation With A No Win No Fee Solicitor?

 Now that we’ve answered the question, ‘what happens if I lose my personal injury claim?’, you may be interested in learning why hiring a solicitor under a No Win No Fee agreement could benefit you.
-Solicitors that offer their services on this basis could offer you a type of No Win No Fee contract referred to as a Conditional Fee Agreement.
+Solicitors that offer their services on this basis use a type of No Win No Fee contract called a Conditional Fee Agreement.

 Contact us at a time convenient for you.
-Our advisors are available around the clock to answer any questions you may have about the stages of a personal injury claim in the UK.
+Our advisors are available around the clock to answer any queries you may have about the stages of a personal injury claim in the UK.

 Contact Our Team

-Speak to our advisors, and they can confirm if you are eligible to claim.
+Speak to our advisors, and they can see if you are eligible to claim.